 The man who will be central to the entry of any truck manufacturer in Tunisia is SETCAR Chairman and CEO Ferid Abbas whose company already produces Volvo Renault public transit buses in the country.

-Abbas, who is a graduate of Georgetown University, is also the Vice Chairman of the Tunisian Arab Bank (ATB) and a board member of the Tunisian American Enterprise Fund TAEF).
+Abbas, who studied at Georgetown University with Tunisian-French media tycoon Tarak Ben Ammar, is also the Vice Chairman of the Tunisian Arab Bank (ATB) and a board member of the Tunisian American Enterprise Fund (TAEF).

 Tunisia, like Baltimore, punches well over their perceived weight class and the real gems are country’s small-to-medium entreprises such as Bizerte-based Alimia Refrigeration Group that builds, designs and supplies leading luxury hospitality groups such as Toronto, Canada-based Four Seasons Hotels and Resorts owned by Microsoft founder Bill Gates and Saudi Arabia wealthiest businessman Prince Al-Waleed bin Talal; Bethesda; Ritz Carlton brand of the Bethesda,Maryland-based Marriott International (NASDAQ:MAR); and China’s HNA Group owned McClean, Virginia-based Hilton Hotels & Resorts.